Electric control of magnetization in an amorphous Co–Fe–Ta–B–O film by resistive switching

 Electric control of magnetism by resistive switching is a simple and efficient approach to manipulate magnetism.
-However, mechanism of magnetism manipulation by resistive switching is not well understood.
-We perform detailed characterization to investigate the mechanism of magnetization changes with resistance state.
-We achieve a reversible and nonvolatile control of magnetization in Co–Fe–Ta–B–O film at room temperature by resistive switching.
-It is found that a higher saturation magnetization could be attributed to the formation of conducting filament rich in reductive state of irons when device is switched to low-resistance.
+However, the mechanism of magnetism manipulation by resistive switching is not well understood.
+Detailed characterization was performed to investigate the mechanism of magnetization changes with resistance state.
+We achieved a reversible and nonvolatile control of magnetization in a Co–Fe–Ta–B–O film at room temperature by resistive switching.
+It is found that a higher saturation magnetization could be attributed to the formation of a conducting filament rich in the reductive state of iron when the device is switched to low resistance.
 This work might provide a new insight to achieve magnetoelectric coupling.

 - This article is part of the themed collection: PCCP Editor’s Choice, 2020